natetharp/covid-heroes/_heroes/alfa-saadu.md

 death_date: 2020-03-30
 ---

 Dr. Alfa Saadu was treated for COVID-19 at Whittington Hospital in north London.
 He was 68 years old.
+He was the Former Medical Director, Princess Alexandra Hospital, Essex and Ealing NHS Trust, Harlow, England as well as a former Physician, Queen Victoria Memorial Hospital, Welwyn, England.